Milo Edwards: Early life

 Edwards is from Harlow, Essex.
-He attended Hills Road Sixth Form College in Cambridge before going on to study Classics at the Peterhouse, Cambridge.
+He attended Hills Road Sixth Form College in Cambridge before going on to study Classics at Peterhouse, Cambridge.

 Career

 Stand-Up Comedy

 Edwards was a member of the Footlights at the University of Cambridge.
 In 2015 he moved to Russia where he performed on Open Microphone (Открытый Микрофон) and StandUp on the Russian TV channel TNT Television (ТНТ).
+While Edwards says in his comedy that he enjoyed his time in Russia and found Moscow "really rather nice," he found Russia an "impossible country" to live in and understood very quickly that his stay was going to be "much shorter than [he'd] initially thought."
 In 2018 he moved back to the UK and in 2019 performed his show Pindos at Edinburgh Fringe about his time working as a comedian in Russia.
 In 2022, he returned to the Edinburgh Fringe with his show Voicemail which was released as a special on YouTube in July 2024.
 In 2023 Edwards brought his new show ‘Sentimental’ to the Fringe which was described as ‘one of the best hours so far this year’.
 Sentimental also appeared on The Telegraph’s best jokes of the Fringe list in 2023.
 In 2024 Edwards Edinburgh Fringe show ‘How Revolting!
 Sorry to Offend’ was featured in The Telegraph’s best jokes of the Fringe 2024.
 He has been described by Chortle as ‘one of the UK’s smartest, most vital stand-ups.